Dr. Annette Hübschle joins us on 15th October to give an open talk.

 BIOSEC researcher voices concerns about militarised approaches to conservation as part of BBC Newsbeat documentary filmed in Malawi.

-SAVE THE DATE!
-The 2018 Symposium on the Illegal Wildlife Trade takes place in Central London on 9th & 10th October, in partnership with OMP-IWT, BIOSEC, DICE Kent and the Lancaster Environmental Centre.
+REGISTRATION NOW OPEN!
+'Evidence To Action: Research to Address Illegal Wildlife Trade' takes place at ZSL on 9th October 2018, in partnership with OMP-IWT, BIOSEC, ZSL-IoZ, DICE Kent and the Lancaster Environmental Centre.

 'Conflict ecologies: Connecting political ecology and peace and conflict studies' has just been published in the Journal of Political Ecology.

 Rosaleen Duffy is co-convening a panel with Dr Adam Simpson at the 2018 IPSA World Congress, Brisbane, and presenting at the Centre for Excellence in Environmental Decisions (CEED).